 NO CORAL REEFS — NO COLORFUL REEF LIFE

 Coral reefs are biological treasures.
-They support a quarter of marine life on the planet and are a vital human food source.
+They support a quarter of the marine life on the planet and are a vital human food source.

 But roughly 20% are damaged beyond repair with another two-thirds under serious threat — mostly due to diseases, coastal pollution and development, destructive fishing practices and warming oceans.